 Having any contact with false bills and being aware of it is considered money laundering.
 This includes the creation, concealment, transportation, or other facilitation of moving laundered currency through the system.
 Even if you have no knowledge of the bill’s creation, but know it is laundered, you are guilty of money laundering.
 Depending on the case, money laundering may be considered a state jail felony or a 1st, 2nd, or 3rd-degree felony depending on the amount laundered.
 All are punishable by jail time and fines.

 Bribery involves one party exchanging goods or services for the sole purpose of gaining support, backing, or other benefits.
 It is most often considered a financial crime and can lead to time in federal or state prisons.
 Bribery most often occurs between one individual and a political figure or a company.

 In all cases of bribery, there will be a fine of no more than $10,000 imposed.
 In Texas, it is almost always tried as a 2nd-degree felony.
 Bribery allegations often come in addition to other charges such as extortion and blackmail.
 The involvement of government officials in these crimes is always more serious.
 When a foreign government official is involved, the case will fall under the Foreign Corrupt Practices Act.

-Another common element of white collar crime is conspiracy.
+Another common element of white-collar crime is a conspiracy.
 Criminal conspiracy can be an agreement by a group of individuals to do an unlawful act.
 In order to be charged with conspiracy, the agreement to commit an unlawful act must be between two or more people.